pablode/guc/README.md

 Both glTF and GLB file types are valid input.
 USDA, USDC and USDZ formats can be written.

 An example asset conversion is described in the [Structure Mapping](docs/Structure_Mapping.md) document.

-> Note: imaging of USD+MaterialX assets may be incorrect due to a number of current [Ecosystem Limitations](docs/Ecosystem_Limitations.md).

 ### Extension support